Confinement-Induced Delay in Chiral Active Brownian Particles: Model Description

 where $\hat{\mathbf{n}}(t) = (\cos\phi(t), \sin\phi(t))$ is the instantaneous orientation of self-propulsion.
 The terms $\boldsymbol{\xi_t}(t)$ and $\eta_\phi(t)$ are uncorrelated Gaussian white noise sources with zero mean and delta-correlations: $\langle \boldsymbol{\xi_{i,t}}(t)\boldsymbol{\xi_{j,t}}(t) \rangle = \delta_{ij}\delta(t-t')$ and $\langle \eta_\phi(t) \eta_\phi(t') \rangle = \delta(t-t')$.

-The parameter $\mu k$ has the dimension of an inverse time and sets the relaxation rate imposed by the harmonic trap \cite{pototsky2012active, caraglio2022analytic, nakul2023stationary} and it quantifies how fast the particle is pulled back toward the origin.
-The parameter $\Omega$ represents a constant internal torque that drives the particle to rotate at a fixed angular velocity.
-This chirality imparts a handedness to the particle's motion, causing it to trace out circular trajectories \cite{Sevilla_2016, Bickmann_2022}.
-The translational noise with strength determined by $D_t$, models random thermal forces while the rotational noise with strength determined by $D_r$, models random thermal torques that lead to a gradual loss of directional memory \cite{basu2018active, solon2015active}.
-Throughout this work we set the mobility to $\mu = 1$, unless stated otherwise.
+The parameter $\mu k$ has the dimension of an inverse time and defines the relaxation rate associated with the harmonic trap \cite{pototsky2012active, caraglio2022analytic, nakul2023stationary}, setting the characteristic timescale over which the particle is restored toward the origin.
+The constant $\Omega$ represents an intrinsic angular velocity that induces chiral motion, causing the particle to follow circular trajectories in the absence of confinement \cite{Sevilla_2016, Bickmann_2022}.
+The translational and rotational diffusion coefficients, $D_t$ and $D_r$, characterize thermal fluctuations in position and orientation, respectively, with rotational diffusion governing the persistence of the propulsion direction \cite{basu2018active, solon2015active}.
+Throughout this work, we set the mobility to $\mu = 1$ unless otherwise stated.